dunqan/svelte-cms-web-component/README.md

 1. Copy `svelte-search-box.js` file to assets folder in your shell app

-2. Use cms component configration to use those new components:
+2. Use cms component configuration to replace default search box component:

     ```typescript
     {